mruga30/Machine-Learning/Problem Set 1/README.md

 # Problem Set 1
 In this set, I have worked on visualizing data, reducing its dimensionality and clustering it.
+The code is written in MATLAB and Data Set: http://cvc.cs.yale.edu/cvc/projects/yalefaces/yalefaces.html

 #### hw_part2
+Dimensionality reduction on data via PCA.

 #### hw_part3
+Perfomring PCA and Reconstructing the data to visualize if there is any difference in the images.

 #### hw_part4
+Implemented K-means clustering of the data.
+Built from scratch.